certtools/tag2domain/README.md

 ![EER Diagram](schema.png)

-# Adding data

-# Server.py

 # The global awesome taxonomy list project

 There is a [global taxonomy list](https://github.com/aaronkaplan/awesome-taxonomyzoo-list) on github, which serves as a place for anyone to propose taxonomies and document them.
 This list should be  constantly growing by community contributions (should this project kick off).
-The important aspect for us  is that every taxonomy is described as machine readable **machine-tag** format.
+The important aspect for us  is that every taxonomy is described as machine readable [machine-tag](https://github.com/MISP/misp-taxonomies) format.
 Hence, we can include other taxonomies into our DB rather easily.